 That’s a great first step – but just that… a first step.
 Your site visitor has clicked and is interested in your site – isn’t this a great chance to develop the relationship further?

 We recommend adding an optional lead generation form with a compelling call to action.
 Optional forms work better – they only collect genuinely interested people’s details, while letting casual visitors move on immediately to see the poll results.

 Riddle makes it easy – and you can seamlessly send all poll leads (and their poll responses) to your own email marketing tool for automatic follow up.
-Use our native integrations with MailChimp or AWeber, or our free Zapier app to connect ActiveCampaign, Constant Contact, and hundreds more.
+Use our native integrations with ActiveCampaign, MailChimp or AWeber, or our free Zapier app to connect Hubspot, Constant Contact, Marketo, and hundreds more.